DR ALEX PIZURA RETIRING

 Appointments - make your appointment online

 Appointments can be made either in person or by telephone when the surgery is open.
-Usually you will be offered the first available appointment but emergency cases will always be seen the same day.
+You may be offered a telephone triage call prior to a face to face appointment.
+Emergency cases will always be seen the same day.

 Appointments can now be booked online (see the appointments page)